Morris Tanenbaum: High-field superconducting magnets

 After becoming Assistant Director of the Metallurgical Department at Bell Labs in 1962, Tanenbaum led a group doing basic research into applied metallurgy.
 John Eugene Kunzler was interested in the electrical properties of commercially important metals at low temperatures.

 Rudy Kompfner was trying to build maser amplifiers to detect and measure very low microwave signals, and needed high magnetic fields to tune his masers.
-Kunzler tried developing superconducting coils to meet Kompfner's needs, using lead-bismuth alloys, drawn into wire and insulated with copper.
+Kunzler tried developing superconducting coils to meet Kompfner's needs, using lead-bismuth alloys drawn into wire and insulated with copper.
 He was able to produce record-setting magnetic fields of one or two thousand gauss, but they were not high enough for Kompfner's use.
-Berndt Matthias had discovered that a brittle ceramic-like material, Nb3Sn, compounded of niobium and tin, could achieve high temperatures.
+Berndt Matthias had discovered that a brittle ceramic-like material, Nb3Sn, compounded of niobium and tin, could superconduct at a higher temperature than previous superconductors.

 Tanenbaum worked with technician Ernest Buehler to develop a way to form the Nb3Sn compound into a coil and insulate it.
 He credits Buehler with the idea behind their PIT (powder in tube) approach.
 They sought to avoid Nb3Sn's fragility issues by delaying the point at which the material was formed: 1) combining a mixture of ductile, pure niobium metal and tin metal powders in the proper ratio, 2) using it to fill a tube formed from a non-superconducting metal such as copper, silver or stainless steel, 3) drawing the composite tube into a fine wire which could then be coiled and 4) finally heating the already-coiled tube to a temperature at which the niobium and tin powders would react chemically to form Nb3Sn.

-On December 15, 1960, their first day of testing, Tanenbaum and Kunzler's group tested the high field properties of a rod of Nb3Sn that had been fired at 2400°Celsius.
-It was still superconducting at 8.8 T, their maximum available field strength.
+On December 15, 1960, their first day of testing, Tanenbaum and Kunzler's group tested the high field properties of a rod of Nb3Sn that had been fired at 2400°C. It was still superconducting at 8.8 T, their maximum available field strength.
 Tanenbaum had wagered Kunzler a bottle of Scotch whiskey for every .3T reached above 2.5T, so this outcome represented an unexpected 21 bottles of Scotch.
 Testing PIT strands resulted in even more powerful effects.

 Tanenbaum and Kunzler's group created the first high-field superconducting magnets, showing that Nb3Sn exhibits superconductivity at large currents and strong magnetic fields.
 Nb3Sn became the first known material suitable for use in high-powered magnets and electric machinery.
 Their discovery made possible the eventual development of medical imaging devices.

 Tanenbaum eventually moved from research into management, a change in focus that some speculate may have cost him a Nobel Prize.